Nassau correcting hundreds of assessment errors

 Nassau County is correcting errors with hundreds of property assessments after failing to apply a key exemption to phase in tax hikes on the homes and will pay more than $2.7 million in refunds for the overcharges, officials estimate.

-The biggest refunds are due to residents of two senior developments, Seasons at Seaford, where $192,000 is owed, and Mill Pond Acres in Port Washington, where more than $1.6 million is due to be refunded, according to county officials and legislative documents.
+The biggest refunds are due on behalf of two senior developments, Seasons at Seaford, where $192,000 is owed, and Mill Pond Acres in Port Washington, where more than $1.6 million is due to be refunded, according to county officials and legislative documents.

 In addition, the Assessment Department says it also owes the rest, about $900,000, to owners of another 180 properties for which a "phase-in" exemption should have been applied, but wasn't, because of a technical glitch.